1. Timelines

 To counter the titanic onslaught, the Pantheon of Primus rallied the forces of creation:

 • The True Dragon—immortal, elemental beasts sculpted by the gods themselves—were charged with protecting the Riftways and the sacred Worldstones, anchors of elemental balance.
+The dragons were sculpted by Helios in the elemental image of the Archon, which existed as the manifest primordials of each core element upon the Prime Plane.

 For millennia, the heavens and the earth were engulfed in cosmic warfare.
 Mountains were sundered, oceans boiled, and storms raged as divine forces clashed with the Elementari.
 Some gods fell, their divine essence scattered across the cosmos, while the True Dragons—once numerous—were pushed to the brink of extinction.